Charles M. Rappleye Investigative Journalism Award

 Ben Camacho

-Camacho’s grant will support his four-year investigation into an LAPD shooting incident in 2020, during the height of the Black Lives Matter protests.
+The grant will support a four-year investigation into an LAPD shooting incident in 2020, during the height of the Black Lives Matter protests.
 After numerous public records requests and two civil lawsuits, the LAPD has finally been forced to disclose its video and investigative files.
 A review of the records shows numerous inconsistencies in statements, timelines and locations of evidence.

 Nicholas-Schou-Crop